Andyccs/sport-news-retrieval/README.md

 Prerequisite:

-- Mac OSX or Unix (Windows user can use Git Bash or [Cygwin](https://www.cygwin.com), but there is not guarantee that things will work as expected)
+- Mac OSX or Unix (Windows user can use Git Bash or [Cygwin](https://www.cygwin.com))
 - [Docker Toolbox](https://www.docker.com/products/docker-toolbox) is installed
 - Python 2 or 3 and Python Package Manager (pip) is installed
 - [Bower](http://bower.io) is installed
+- Windows users must make sure that these programs are added to the PATH environment variables and can be run using command line

 First, we need to make sure that your Docker client is connected to your Docker daemon.